⇐

 — Moses!
 Moses!

-— Here I am — said Moses.
+— What is it? — said Moses.

 Then Yahweh continued: